elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-students-manage-their-time-effectively-during-exams-to-maximize-performance.md

 url: /learn/education-studies/questions/how-can-students-manage-their-time-effectively-during-exams-to-maximize-performance
 score: -1.0
 related_article1:
-    id: 160148
+    id: 160282
+    title: >-
-    title: What should students consider when selecting courses to align with their career goals and balance their workload?
+        What should students consider when selecting courses to align with their career goals and balance their workload?
     subject: Education Studies
     url: /learn/education-studies/questions/what-should-students-consider-when-selecting-courses-to-align-with-their-career-goals-and-balance-their-workload
 related_article2:
-    id: 159977
+    id: 159957
-    title: What are the different types of assessments, and how can students prepare effectively for them?
+    title: >-
+        What is metacognition, and why is it important for self-awareness in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-assessments-and-how-can-students-prepare-effectively-for-them
+    url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
 related_article3:
-    id: 160318
+    id: 160352
-    title: How do digital and traditional note-making methods compare, and what are their respective benefits?
+    title: >-
+        How can students apply knowledge in real-world contexts to enhance problem-solving skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-digital-and-traditional-notemaking-methods-compare-and-what-are-their-respective-benefits
+    url: /learn/education-studies/questions/how-can-students-apply-knowledge-in-realworld-contexts-to-enhance-problemsolving-skills
 related_article4:
-    id: 160336
+    id: 159964
-    title: What strategies can be employed for effective exam preparation and stress management on exam day?
+    title: >-
+        How can setting reading goals and reflecting on content enhance reading comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-stress-management-on-exam-day
+    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
 related_article5:
-    id: 160347
+    id: 160479
-    title: Why are elective modules important, and how can they broaden a student's knowledge base?
+    title: >-
+        What techniques can be used for effective information retrieval, and how can sources be evaluated?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-elective-modules-important-and-how-can-they-broaden-a-students-knowledge-base
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
 ---

 &nbsp;